-More information concerning the graduate program in statistics is available j gt g0
+More information concerning the graduate program in statistics is available at www. baylor.edu/statistics.

 Ph.D. students must complete seventy-five semester hours.
 Requirements include a statistics core of twenty-seven semester hours, consulting-teaching practicum of six semester hours, elective courses of thirty-three semester hours, and nine semester hours of dissertation.
 Other requirements are computer proficiency and a preliminary examination.
 A foreign language is not required.